Implementation Results

 From Human Science representatives

-Since the proposal was made after receiving detailed materials, I specifically devised and communicated the content, participants, and usage image.
+Since the proposal was made after receiving detailed materials, we specifically devised and communicated the content, participants, and usage image.

-In transitioning from group training to e-learning, we focused on proposals that maximize the educational effectiveness of e-learning.
-Additionally, considering the premise of having many foreign participants, we emphasized visuals in our design.
+As this involved transitioning from in-person training to e-learning, we aimed to propose a plan that would maximize the educational effectiveness of e-learning.
+Additionally, considering the assumption that many participants are foreigners, we placed emphasis on visuals in the design.

 Since the production began, the feedback from the OIST representatives and other students who have taken e-learning courses has been reflected, and detailed improvements have been made to the specifications.

-Since this is an education on a sensitive topic such as sexual harassment, it was produced with careful checks to avoid any misunderstandings.
+Since this is education on the sensitive topic of sexual harassment, the production was carried out with careful checks to avoid any misunderstandings.

 During the case study photo shoot, we incorporated local characteristics, such as having the participants wear kariyushi attire based on the ideas of the person in charge, which we believe resulted in a unique teaching material for OIST.